About

 Artist Information/Statement

-My still life paintings evoke a sense of the familiar and occasionally a sense of fun.
+My traditional, realistic still life paintings evoke a sense of the familiar and occasionally a sense of fun.
 I aim to contemporise the traditional genre of still life, displaying a modern, illustrative quality and capturing moments which are often overlooked.
 Some of my paintings suggest a human presence or familiar narrative which resounds with the viewer.
 A book, left open for a moment or a coat thrown casually on a chair back indicate that someone has been here and may return,

 I work from my studio at home in Cheshire, exhibit in galleries around the country, and in 2019 was elected a member of the Manchester Academy of Fine Arts.
-I am also a member of the Society of Catholic Artists.

 At present, my work can be seen at: